iperuranio/FactionFixer/README.md

 # FactionFixer
- A Java plugin that allows you to fix SavageMerda factions
+ A Java plugin that allows you to fix SavageFactions plugin for factions